dapids/bulletproof-fetch/README.md

 }, extractPayload)
 ```

-Now all the following fetch function fancy:
+Now all the following fetch functions fancy:
 - the header `'Content-Type': 'application/json'`.
 - a `payload` property in the yielded object containing the result of `response.json()`.
 ```JavaScript